dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

   - Opened Advanced Security Settings to review inheritance configuration.<br>
   - Verified permissions propagated to subfolders and files.<br>
   - Repeated the process for each department folder shown in the images.<br>
-  - Confirmed correct group based access across all shared folders.<br>
+  - Confirmed correct group-based access across all shared folders.<br>

 **` Overview: `**
   - NTFS permissions were configured on the main shared folder and applied across all subfolders to enforce controlled access.
 Inheritance was disabled to prevent unwanted parent permissions, while essential entries such as SYSTEM and Administrators were retained.
 Unnecessary default permissions were removed, and department security groups were added with specific access levels based on role requirements.
 Permissions were verified to ensure consistent and secure access across all shared folders.<br><br>